richarrd92/skillshare-app/backend/documentation.md

 # Backend Documentation
-This is the backend for the Skill Swap App, built using FastAPI.
+This is the backend for the Skillshare App, built using FastAPI.
 It handles user authentication, skill data, and swap request logic through a RESTful API.

 ### Tech Stack
 - **FastAPI** – modern Python web framework